Jinger Duggar shows off her legs in a short dress on a date with husband Jeremy as she IGNORES Father Jim Bobs' strict rules | ExBulletin

 “Let’s explore,” he captioned the snap, as the couple hung out in Montrose, Calif.

-In another photo, Jinger and Jeremy sat at Japanese restaurant Blue Fish, as he wrote, “We went on a date and had sushi.
-It was a fun time and we would love to do it again someday.”
+In another photo, Jinger and Jeremy were sitting at Japanese restaurant Blue Fish, as he wrote, “We went on a date and had sushi.
+It was a fun time and we would love to do it again someday. . “

 JINGER SHOWS A SKIN